Can I Sell My House With A Heloc In Florida banner Tampa

 2. Consult Your Lender: Inform your lender about your intent to sell and get a payoff amount for the HELOC.

-3. Hire a Real Estate Professionals: A local agent can assist with the selling process.
+3. Hire a Real Estate Professional: A local agent can assist with the selling process.

 4. Close the Sale: Use the sale proceeds to pay off the HELOC at closing.